Practical Continual Forgetting for Pre-trained Vision Models: Experiments

 \textbf{Practical forgetting.} We consider two more practical and difficult settings, \ie, \textit{few-shot setting} and \textit{missing class setting}.
 We conduct single-step and continual forgetting under a few-shot setting where each class has only 4 samples on face recognition tasks.
 The results are shown in \cref{tab:single-face,tab:cl-face}. \cref{fig:cl-obj-few} shows the results for few shot continual forgetting on object detection tasks, where the shot number is 32.
 We can find that most baseline methods \textit{degrade heavily} or even fail to forget selective classes while ours can still achieve satisfactory results.
 Comparing GS-LoRA and GS-LoRA++, we can find that adding prototype loss can effectively avoid the overfitting of training samples and achieve better results.

-In terms of missing class settings, we perform continual forgetting experiments on face recognition tasks.
+In terms of missing class settings, we perform continual forgetting experiments on face recognition tasks and image classification tasks.
 Twenty classes are forgotten per task, while five of the remaining classes lack samples, \ie, they do not have replay data.
 The results are in \cref{tab:openset}.
+In image classification experiments, we utilize pre-trained ViT weights from PyTorch~\cite{paszke2019pytorch}, initially pre-trained on ImageNet-1k.
+In addition to reporting the performance of ImageNet-100, we also report the performance of classes beyond ImageNet-100, \textit{i.e.}, missing class accuracy.

 We can find that by constraining the number of learnable parameters, our method alleviates forgetting in the classes without replay data dramatically and performs a good performance in the remaining class.
 These experiments show the \textit{effectiveness} and \textit{robustness} of GS-LoRA++ when the forgotten samples are rare or some remaining data is missing, which makes it more practical.